Football records and statistics in Romania: Most successful clubs overall (official titles, 1909–present)

-Honours table

 Teams in Italics no longer exist.

-Teams in Bold compete in 2022–23 Liga I.
+Teams in Bold compete in the 2025–26 Liga I season.

-This table is updated as of 19th of May 2022, following Sepsi Sfântu Gheorghe winning the 2021–22 Cupa României.
+This table is updated as of 5th of July 2025, following FCSB winning the 2025 Supercupa României.

 All-time table

 The ranking is computed awarding three points for a win, one for a draw.
-It includes matches played between the 1932–33 and 2021–22 season including.
-The teams in bold play in the 2022–23 season of Liga I. The teams in italics no longer exist.
+It includes matches played between the 1932–33 and 2024–25 season including.
+The teams in bold play in the 2025–26 season of Liga I. The teams in italics no longer exist.

 This table lists only league finishes since 1932–33, when a national league was first introduced.
 Since an official national championship has been awarded since 1909, some teams are not listed with all their championships.
 For example, Venus București have been champions for seven times, but are listed only with the four titles they have won since 1932.

-League or status at 2022–23:
+League or status at 2025–26: